Department of Sociology & Anthropology

 SO 351 Medical Sociology 3 Cr

 Course develops an appreciation of the role of sociology and social sciences in the study of health and medical care.
-Treatment of patients, functioning of health care systems, and many of the problems confronting modern medical care which relate to sociology and the social sciences.
+Interactions between patients and medical professionals; function and problems in health care systems; deprofessionalization of doctors, and other problems confronting modern medical care are also analyzed from a sociological perspective.
 Recommended for those considering a career in public health, health science, medicine, health care delivery, or social work.
 Prerequisite: SO 101 or consent of instructor.
 Spring semester.
 Fulfills National Diversity requirement.

 SO 355 Sociology of Emotions 3 Cr

-In this course we look at emotions from a sociological perspective and ask such questions as: Are emotions the glue that holds society together?; Where do emotions come from?; Are emotions logical or illogical?; and Do neurobiological processes create emotions or do emotions inform neurobiological responses?
+In this course we look at emotions from a sociological rather than a psychological perspective and ask such questions as: Can difficulties such as anorexia, PTSD, “cutting,” or bad relationships usually treated on an individual level by a therapist be understood from a societal perspective?
 As human beings we experience emotions, yet social interaction necessitates that certain kinds of emotions are appropriate in some settings and not in others.
 At this point we must ask ourselves how much our emotions are influenced and constrained by cultural norms, values, beliefs, and vocabularies.
 We especially have to control our emotions in the workplace; does this create emotion-work?
 We will also look at emotional relationships between humans, society, and pets.
-Prerequisite: SO101, Junior Standing.
-Spring semster, odd-numbered years.
+Prerequisite: SO 101.
+Spring semester, odd-numbered years.